C-Loftus/Starling/docs/src/global.md

 `start timer`
 `end timer `

+ This timer will automatically print a message to the screen if you have been working for longer than the time specified in the config file.
+This message will not go away until you have taken a break.
+A break is detected if you have ben idle at the computer for longer than the specified amount of time in the config file.
 ## Tray Indicator
 Starling  uses a tray indicator that is compatible with most system trays on Linux.
 This tray indicator can be used to quit the application, start a timer, or end a timer.
 Sleep mode  is represented with a moon icon.